wawa1474/custom-controller/README.md

 * voice coil actuator haptics?
 * battery?

-i think the force feedback of the ps5 controller triggers would be neat to have, same with a touchpad\n haptics are different from simple vibe motor, but i don't know in what ways\n a rechargable battery takes up space and in general i wouldn't use, but it might be nice to have one and the ps5 controller has a 1500? mAh battery
+i think the force feedback of the ps5 controller triggers would be neat to have, same with a touchpad<br/>
+haptics are different from simple vibe motor, but i don't know in what ways<br/>
+a rechargable battery takes up space and in general i wouldn't use, but it might be nice to have one and the ps5 controller has a 1500? mAh battery

 # Nintendo Switch controller (in-production, expensive)